 Here's what to expect on election night

-With more Americans relying on mail-in ballots and early voting than ever before it's hard to predict when we'll know who won the presidency.
+With more Americans relying on mail-in ballots and early voting than ever before it's hard to predict when we'll know the results of the 2020 presidential election.

 In 2008, when polls closed in California at 11 p.m., Barack Obama was called the winner.
 It took a few minutes longer in 2012, and in the last election, longer still.
 By 11 p.m., Donald Trump had won North Carolina, Ohio and Florida, narrowing any path to victory for Hillary Clinton.
 At around 1:30 a.m.
 Pennsylvania went for Mr. Trump, and by 2:30 a.m.
 Wisconsin made him the winner.